Jeann1809/Jeann1809/README.md

 ## 🧑‍💻 About Me

 I'm a Computer Science student at Texas Tech University building full-stack applications with **Node.js, Express, MongoDB, and React**, and applying **Machine Learning** with PyTorch and scikit-learn.
+I'm an AI/ML Fellow with **Break Through Tech AI (Cornell Tech)**, currently building a harmful algal bloom risk classifier with **Oregon State University's Socio-Environmental Analysis Lab**.
 I'm currently looking for **internship opportunities** where I can contribute and keep growing as a developer.

+- 🔬 Currently building: HAB (harmful algal bloom) risk forecasting model with Oregon State University, using oceanographic data
 - 🌱 Currently learning: Deep Learning and applied AI systems
 - 💬 Ask me about: Node.js, Express, MongoDB, React, PyTorch
 - 📫 Reach me at: **jalmario@ttu.edu**